margaritavit/min_order_picking_path/README.md

 1. Download csv files from 'data' folder.
 2. Load files in colab

-### Part 1: Generate and visualize graph of parts.
+### Part 1: Generate and visualize network of parts.

-### Part 2: Explore graph properties
+### Part 2: Explore network properties

-### Part 3: Find graph connected components
+### Part 3: Find network connected components

-### Part 4: Community detection in the largest connected component of the graph
+### Part 4: Community detection in the largest connected component of the network

 ### Part 5: Evaluate partition of the largest connected component